frequently asked questions.

 How long will the photo shoot take?

-It takes a lot to compose a beautifully shot architectural or interior design photograph!
-I will generally spend one or two days on-site depending on the requirements of the project.
+Compiling a beautifully shot architectural or interior design photograph takes a lot!
+I will generally spend one or two days on-site, depending on the project’s requirements.
 There are many factors to consider: composition, time of day, additional light, styling and organising staging and props.
 Some projects will require revisiting at different times of the day for the perfect light

 after the shoot.